The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

-Now we are ready to describe, in a geometrical manner, the velocity dependence of the four-force (\ref{eq:fourforce}).
-The key observation is that, for two infinithesimal spacetime segments whose endpoints are connected by light signals, the ratio of their lengths depends on their orientation.
-For two particles at rest, this ratio is equal to one.
-However, when one particle is at rest, but the other particle is in motion, this ratio is no longer equal to one.
-These two situations are represented graphically in Figs. 3 and 4.
+The key observation is that, for two infinitesimal spacetime segments whose endpoints are connected by light signals, the ratio of their lengths depends on their orientation.
+For two particles at rest, the ratio is equal to one.
+However, when one particle is at rest, but the other particle is in motion, the ratio is no longer equal to one.
+These two situations are represented graphically in Figures \ref{fig:fig3} and \ref{fig:fig4}.
 We also notice that this ratio is a Lorentz invariant.
 What really matters is the relative velocity.

+The exact formula for the ratio of the lengths of the corresponding infinitesimal segments is derived in Appendix I. In general we have